swift-serverless/Breeze/README.md

 To be executed on a Lambda, the package needs to be built on `AmazonLinux2` and deployed.

-# Deployment Example
+# Deployment Examples

 The API can be deployed on AWS in multiple ways.

-Refer to the [Example](Example) folder to explore a deployment example using the Serverless Framework.
+Refer to the [Examples/ItemAPI](Examples/ItemAPI) folder to explore a deployment example using the Serverless Framework.

 # Generate the deployment with the command line